 Read a patient story: Sidestepping your genes to live longer

-Detecting gastrointestinal cancer
+How is gastrointestinal cancer detected?

 If you're experiencing persistent symptoms including vomiting, diarrhea, difficulty swallowing or a swollen abdomen contact your doctor.
 A blood test or an imaging exam that might include endoscopic procedures, X-rays, ultrasound, CT scans or MRIs could rule out any concerns.
 Many gastrointestinal cancers don't have routine screening tests, so talk with your doctor about your personal needs and risk factors.

-What causes gastrointestinal cancer?
 Scientists continue to explore the cause of GI cancer.
 While genetics can play a significant role, it's not a guarantee that you'll develop a gastrointestinal cancer because one of your parents did.
 What is clear is that smoking, diet and exercise can impact whether cancer develops.

 How can you prevent or avoid gastrointestinal cancer?
 Doctors recommend taking these steps: